David Rendall: Opera

-England
+United Kingdom

 In 1974 Rendall joined the choir of the Glyndebourne Touring Company, and in 1975 he joined the choir of the Glyndebourne Festival, making his official stage debut as Ferrando in Mozart's Così fan tutte with the Glyndebourne Touring Company, and in 1976 performed the role with great success on the festival stage, where he later appeared in 1988 as Belmonte in Mozart's Die Entführung aus dem Serail, in 1989 as Tom Rakewell in Stravinsky's The Rake's Progress, and as Gabriele Adorno in Verdi's Simon Boccanegra in 1998.

 Rendall debuted at the Royal Opera House in London on 20 November 1975, performing as the Italian singer in Strauss's Der Rosenkavalier.
 He continued to perform there until 1990, performing roles such as Don Ottavio in Mozart's Don Giovanni, Almaviva in Rossini's The Barber of Seville, Des Grieux in Massenet's Manon, Matteo in Strauss's Arabella, Giacomo in Rossini's La donna del lago, the Young sailor in Wagner's Tristan und Isolde, Flamand in Strauss's Capriccio, and the Duke in Verdi's Rigoletto.

 Rendall also performed with the English National Opera from 1976 to 1999, in roles such as Leicester in Donizetti's Maria Stuarda, the Verdi's Duke in Rigoletto and the title role of Otello (1998), Puccini's Rodolfo in La bohème Rodolfo, Pinkerton in Madama Butterfly, Cavaradossi in Tosca (1996) and Luigi in Il tabarro (1998), Don José in Bizet's Carmen, Erik in Wagner's The Flying Dutchman (both 1997), and Faust in Boito's Mefistofele (1999).